Serrowxd/Crypto_Graph/README.md

 | _Add Backend Tasks_                                                  |   No    |   No   |
 | --                                                                   |   --    |   --   |

-### How to use it

-`npm run scss` - starts the scss watcher, compiles everything from scss into css.

-`yarn start` - starts the react local server

-Currently there is no working back-end, I will update the readme when it's properly functional.

 ### Dummy Logins

 | Username | Password | Name  |   Coin   | Theme |